 Are you a retiree or you are about to retire?
-Are you searching for the best small business opportunities to invest your retirement funds or savings into?
+Are you searching for the best small business opportunities to invest your retirement funds or savings into in 2017?
 Do you want to start a business in retirement?
 Then read on as I share with you the best profitable small business startup ideas for retirees.

 If you are approaching your retirement, and you are wondering how to prevent your pocket from drying up when you stop working, then this post is for you.
 Many people see retirement as a time for relaxation, travel, or pursuing other life-long passions that will keep draining their money.

 But you can turn your free time into a new career.
 This is even necessary because chances are you will need additional income to supplement your pensions and savings for the long term.
 So without wasting your time, below are ten retirement business ideas that you can explore to make more money after retirement.